A little bit more about WAD

 The obsession with maintaining a healthy size and weight while coping with multiple autoimmune disorders (hypothyroidism, polycystic ovary syndrome, as well as type 1 diabetes) became a full-time job for Asha during high school and college.
 The lack of support for type 1 diabetics was also disheartening as most of the information discussed in the media dealt with type 2 diabetes.
 Asha began to omit insulin for the purpose of weight control.
 She also started to rely on the numbing effect of ommission to drown out the daily anxieties that people with chronic illness often battle against.
 She felt it was a cruel joke to have such a passion for dance and performing and to have to constantly “take it easy” due to her low blood sugars, or worry that she would have one when she was on stage.
 Skipping her insulin shots, or taking less than required to cover a meal, became second nature to her, and for years she struggled with the cycles of omitting insulin, binging, restricting and swearing never to do it again.

 Asha wrestled, off and on, with symptoms of diabulimia beginning in her sophomore year of high school, but it began to truly take over her life in her freshman year of college.
 By then, it dramatically affected every single choice she made in her life, her relationships and her daily routines.
 The effort to keep her eating disorder a secret became all-encompassing.
 It wasn't until she met the love of her life and was married that she began to consider the idea of seeking treatment for her eating disorder.
 For years, Asha continued to tell herself that she would stop her dangerous secretive behaviors once she was at her perfect weight.
 The problem with that, of course, is that there’s no such thing as a perfect weight or a perfect body -- and, therefore, no end in sight.
 Asha soon realized she had no idea how to live without her eating disorder.
-And she knew she could never be the wife and life partner to her wonderful husband or truly follow her dreams of performing until she let go of her destructive behaviors.
+She knew she could never be the wife and life partner to her wonderful husband, or live a meaningful life, until she let go of her destructive behaviors.

 Asha took her first step towards living fully in her life again when she had an initial assessment made at the Park Nicollet Melrose Center in 2009.
 She was strongly encouraged to check into the inpatient treatment program that very day due to the severity and danger of her out-of-control diabetes.
 And with that, she surrendered.
 She went through a year of treatment, starting with two weeks of inpatient care and then moving to weekly outpatient appointments, and finally monthly.
 Along with the wonderful support she received from the staff at the Melrose Center, she realized how supportive her family and friends could be once she finally shared her difficulties with them.
 Her life began to churn once again with passion, discovery and joy.